jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

   (b) if asked by the person to do so, must produce to the person evidence of identity, his or her instrument of appointment as an enforcement officer, or both.

 ### 41E Offences in respect of enforcement officers
-Every person commits an offence, and is liable on summary conviction to a fine not exceeding $1,000, who— (a) intentionally obstructs, hinders, or resists an enforcement officer exercising or attempting to exercise powers under section 41A or section 41B; or
+Every person commits an offence, and is liable on conviction to a fine not exceeding $1,000, who— (a) intentionally obstructs, hinders, or resists an enforcement officer exercising or attempting to exercise powers under section 41A or section 41B; or
   (b) intentionally fails to comply with a requirement under section 41B; or (c) when required under section 41B to give information, gives information the person knows to be false or misleading.

 ### 41F Enforcement
 (1) It is the Director-General's duty to enforce this Part.
-(2) An information in respect of an offence against this Part must be laid by the Director-General or a person authorised by the Director-General.
+(2) Every prosecution for an offence against this Part must be commenced by the Director-General or a person authorised by the Director-General.
-(3) An information in respect of an offence against this Part may be laid at any time within 1 year after the time the matter it relates to arose.
+(3) Despite anything to the contrary in section 25 of the Criminal Procedure Act 2011, the limitation period in respect of an offence against this Part ends on the date that is 12 months after the date on which the offence was committed.
-(4) Subsection (3) overrides section 14 of the Summary Proceedings Act 1957.
+(4)

 ## Part 3 — Health Sponsorship Council